Safeguarding briefing sheet For clubs that have players who are under 18

 To find out more, the guidelines for ‘Appropriate communication’ and ‘Use of social media’ can be found on the Basketball England website.

 Who needs a DBS?

 All members (over the age of 16) who are qualified and licensed with Basketball England to work with or coach Under 18’s in regulated/unsupervised activity are required to hold a valid, clear and enhanced DBS that has been completed in the last 3 years.
 Regulated activity is defined as anyone who has a role coaching, teaching, caring, supervising, advising, treating, or transporting anyone under the age of 18.
 It also includes working with Under 18’s once a week or more, four times or more in a single month and/or overnight between 2am – 6am.
 It is extremely good practice to hold an enhanced DBS if you are working with Under 18’s, regardless if it is regulated or not, so we encourage all members working with under 18’s to undergo one.
-This flowchart will help you determine who needs a DBS.
+The flowchart in the Safeguarding Document (link below) will help you determine who needs a DBS.
 All forms can be found on the Basketball England Website.
 If you are unsure, please contact your local Welfare Officer or Basketball England Safeguarding Team.

 Where to go for more information?

 There is a range of information about safeguarding available on the Basketball England website, or contact your local Welfare Officer.